 In comparison to Amador, El Dorado County wineries are on the more scenic side of things.
 With most of its wineries in the mountains and hills, this wine region is perfect for a relaxing getaway with wine tasting and a picnic.
 This region is also extremely diverse; there are plenty of wineries to visit and wines to taste.

 Start off the tour in Camino.
 In this region, you can explore different wineries nearly every step of the way.
 Make a pit stop at Crystal Basin Cellars for a refreshing fruity twist on Zinfandel, Bordeaux and Rhône varietals.
 Grab a bite to eat next door at the Crystal Basin Bistro before heading out.
 Remember, you're on vacation.
 So take some time to enjoy the tranquility of Apple Hill while you're in Camino!

 Plan to continue your wine tasting to Placerville and Fairplay.
-There, make sure to visit Boeger Winery, which is one of the oldest wineries in the county.
-They produce an incredible Italian grape Barbera.
+There, make sure to visit Lewis Grace Winery for beautiful vineyard views and Boeger Winery, which is one of the oldest wineries in the county.
+Boeger produces an incredible Italian grape Barbera.
 Lava Cap Winery is also worth a visit.
 Not only is it an exceptionally beautiful backdrop, but Lava Cap's wines have a unique flair, all thanks to the volcanic soil it sits upon.

 Lodi is not the most well known of wine destinations, but it's emerging as one of California's best.
 A predominately red wine growing region, Lodi was actually voted the 2015 Wine Region of the Year by Wine Enthusiast Magazine.
 But before you head out for a day of wine tasting, make sure you have an up-to-date list because new wineries are opening all the time.